neelamkoshiya/Chatbot/README.md

 ## Pre-requisite

+We will first work to create the backend of the application.
+We are leveraging lambda to orchestrate the flow and pull the customer data from dynamo DB table.
+We are leveraging SNS for customer notification

 #### 1) Dynamo DB - Customer Table
 Login into your AWS account.In the search bar of the console, type Dynamodb.